stacks-network/stacks-core/docs/property-testing.md

 This test essentially just takes the raw PoX entries, computes the PoX stacking threshold, and then feeds that data into `make_reward_set`.
 Afterwards, it checks that each PoX entry has the expected number of slots (i.e., the sum of all of that address's entries floor-divided by the threshold).
 The one "proptest hack" in this function is the way total liquid ustx is computed.
 Rather than allowing total liquid ustx to be a free argument and then just "prop assuming" that it is greater than the sum of the reward set entries, we make total liquid ustx a derived variable.
 The reason to do this is that it makes input generation easier if it doesn't have to worry too much about generating invalid data.

 Now, the part of the test that becomes more complex (and proptest-specific) is the actual input generation.
 We need strategies for generating the inputs to that function.
-For `PoxConstants`, we're really only interesting in the number of slots, so we can just generate uints and construct `PoxConstants` from that.
+For `PoxConstants`, we're really only interested in the number of slots, so we can just generate uints and construct `PoxConstants` from that.
 Similarly, `unstacked_ustx` is just a `u128`.
 However, we do have to write a strategy for the reward set entries themselves.

 To write a strategy for `RawRewardSetEntry`, we'll start by writing a strategy for `PoxAddress`: